The following battles of the 100 Years War are described and illustrated under this title:

 Battle of La Roche-Derrien: The savage fight between the English force of Sir Thomas Dagworth and the Breton/French army of Charles of Blois outside the besieged Breton town of La Roche-Derrien on 20th June 1347 in the Hundred Years War

-Battle of Poitiers: The Black Prince’s great victory on 19th September 1356 over the French King John.
+Battle of Poitiers: The Black Prince’s great victory on 19th September 1356 in the Hundred Years War over the French King John.

-Battle of Otterburn: The Scots general, the Earl of Douglas’s defeat of his long standing English rival, Sir Henry ‘Hotspur’ Percy, Earl of Northumberland, on the England/Scotland Border in the summer of 1388.
+Battle of Otterburn: The Scots general, the Earl of Douglas’s defeat of his long standing English rival, Sir Henry ‘Hotspur’ Percy, Earl of Northumberland, on the England/Scotland Border on 5th August 1388.

-Battle of Homildon Hill: The border battle of 1402 in which the Scots lost a generation of chiefs to the English archers.
+Battle of Homildon Hill: The border battle on 7th May 1402 in which the Scots lost a generation of chiefs to the English archers.

-Battle of Agincourt: The English victory over the French king’s army on 25th October 1415 immortalised in Williams Shakespeare’s play “Henry V”.
+Battle of Agincourt: The English victory over the French king’s army on 25th October 1415 in the Hundred Years War immortalised in Williams Shakespeare’s play “Henry V”.